Midget submarine

-A midget submarine is any submarine under 150 tons, typically operated by a crew of one or two but sometimes up to six or nine, with little or no on-board living accommodation.
+A midget submarine is any submarine under 150 tons, typically operated by a crew of one or two but sometimes up to nine, with little or no on-board living accommodation.
 They normally work with mother ships, from which they are launched and recovered and which provide living accommodation for the crew and support staff.

 Both military and civilian midget submarines have been built.
 Military types work with surface ships and other submarines as mother ships.
 Civilian and non-combatant military types are generally called submersibles and normally work with surface ships.
 Most early submarines would now be considered midget submarines, such as the United States Navy's and the British Royal Navy's (both named for the same designer).